Licensing is one of those critical areas that can take a back seat when managing the compliance of your contractor network.

 When the work performed is completed by someone with the proper training, then there will be fewer accidents and more first-time resolutions.
 How often does a water distribution line or sanitation drain get incorrectly attached and cause damage?
 You will naturally see a decline in claims and complaints when your contractors know what they are doing.
 If the contractors do not maintain their continuing education credits, then this will also cause a license to go into a suspended or revoked status.

-If you are looking to improve operations and reduce risk, then actively monitoring and tracking licenses is an area to focus on.
+If you are seeking trade license tracking benefits such as improving operations and reducing risk, then actively monitoring and tracking licenses is an area to focus on.
 Not only will it help close the gap on potential liability and claims but it will ensure that you have quality contractors who will have higher standards of competency, ensure they are meeting government standards of protection for the customer and will protect, and even improve, your company name.

 About PlusOne Solutions